ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

  - mint_assertion_claims REQUIRED.
 The mint assertion claim or statement by the server.

- - mint_assertion_format OPTIONAL.The format of the assertion payload.
+ - mint_assertion_format OPTIONAL.
+The format of the assertion payload.

  - hash_prev_message REQUIRED.
 The hash of previous message.